 Advertising helps to defray certain costs of providing Services, especially costs that are incurred by Unity but not recovered from Users.
 Thus, you may not have a choice to prevent advertisements from being presented when using the Services; however, you do have choices to limit personalized advertisements that are tailored to your interests.

 Unity is implementing a cookie management tool for its website to be deployed in January of 2020.
 In addition, you may also be able to control targeting as you browse the web through browser settings and other mechanisms.
 If you do not wish to receive personalized advertising that is delivered by third parties, you may be able to exercise that choice through opt-out programs that are administered by third parties, including the Network Advertising Initiative (NAI), the Digital Advertising Alliance (DAA), and/or the European Interactive Digital Advertising Alliance (EIDAA).
 Where applicable, you may exercise your opt-out choices at the NAI website, the DAA website, or the EIDAA website.
 Unity does not control these third-party-provided opt-out processes and is not responsible for any choices you make using these mechanisms or the continued availability or accuracy of these mechanisms.

-On its website and in its direct marketing efforts for its services, Unity uses Google to provide advertising through the Services and on third-party websites.
+On its website and in its direct marketing efforts for its services, Unity uses Google, among others, to provide advertising through the Services and on third-party websites.
 We may use the following features based on Google Analytics for Display Advertising: Remarketing, Google Display Network Impression Reporting, the DoubleClick Campaign Manager integration, and Google Analytics Demographics and Interest Reporting.
 To opt-out of Google Analytics for Display Advertising or customize Google Display Network ads, you can visit the Google Ads Settings page.

 More choices regarding browser cookies and beacons and other tracking technologies